chrisweb/web-audio-api-player/README.md

 if you are interested in helping out 😊 by working on one of the following TODOs, please start by reading the ["contributing"](#contributing-prs-welcome) chapter above

+* instead of having sound properties like "isReadyToPLay, isBuffered, isBuffering" it would be better to use the SOUND_STATE_XXX constants
+* add a shuffle songs feature, I thought about adding a PLAY_SHUFFLE(D) option for the play() function but then only the first song would be a random pick, so the player itself needs a shuffle mode which also shuffles the next songs, you need to be able to turn it on / off at any time
-* add a shuffle songs feature
+* it would probably be useful to have a duration change handler for songs
-* add a loop song (<https://webaudio.github.io/web-audio-api/#looping-AudioBufferSourceNode>) feature (actually maybe this already works today, need to verify)
+* add a loop song (<https://webaudio.github.io/web-audio-api/#looping-AudioBufferSourceNode>) feature (actually maybe this already works today, need to verify), same for shuffle playlist (need to verify it works well before I remove this item from the TODOS)
 * we have sound events, but would player event be useful, like onVolumeChange?
 * allow to play starting at a certain position other then the beginning (or allow to set position while song is not playing? but probably not a good idea as sound is not loaded yet)
 * add (stereo) panning